Mappa Freisa d'Asti DOC

 Curiosities

-That Freisa traditionally had a fruity strawberry/raspberry note was also confirmed by the writer Hemingway in his novel Farewell to Arms.
+The fact that Freisa traditionally had a fruity note of strawberry/raspberry is also confirmed by the writer Hemingway in his novel A Farewell to Arms.

-Well, in a dialogue between the writer, the nurse he fell in love with (Catherine) and a waiter from Milan (a certain Giorgio), an amusing disquisition on Freisa begins.
+In a dialogue between the writer, the nurse he had fallen in love with (Catherine), and a waiter from Milan (one Giorgio), a funny discussion about Freisa begins.

-Catherine and Hemingway demand to taste the Freisa, which apparently had a name for strawberry-flavored wine.
+Catherine and Hemingway insist on tasting Freisa, which apparently had a reputation as a strawberry-flavored wine.

-The waiter denies that the wine actually tastes like strawberry and replies, “Imagine that, a country that makes a wine just because it tastes like strawberry.”
-At this point Catherine replies, “That sounds like a wonderful idea to me… Maybe it will actually taste like strawberry, that would be beautiful.”
+The waiter denies that the wine actually tastes like strawberry and replies: “Imagine a country that makes a wine just because it tastes like strawberry.”
+At this point, Catherine replies: “It seems like a magnificent idea to me… Maybe it really will taste like strawberry, that would be beautiful.”

 Federica Crucitti